DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/99 How To/Dynamically Change Form Item Properties in the Editing State.md

 The following instructions explain how to dynamically change a form item's properties based on another form editor's value:

 1. **Specify the [form.customizeItem](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/customizeItem.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#customizeItem') callback function**
 This function allows you to change form item properties dynamically.
-Within this function, [get the index of the row being edited](/api-reference/10%20UI%20Components/GridBase/3%20Methods/getRowIndexByKey(key).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#getRowIndexByKeykey') and use this index to [get the cell value](/api-reference/10%20UI%20Components/GridBase/3%20Methods/cellValue(rowIndex_dataField).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#cellValuerowIndex_dataField') that should affect form item properties.
+Within this function, [get the index of the row that a user edits](/api-reference/10%20UI%20Components/GridBase/3%20Methods/getRowIndexByKey(key).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#getRowIndexByKeykey') and use this index to [get the cell value](/api-reference/10%20UI%20Components/GridBase/3%20Methods/cellValue(rowIndex_dataField).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#cellValuerowIndex_dataField') that should affect form item properties.

     In the following code, the `"AddressRequired"` value affects the `"Home Address"` item's visibility: